Italy's League under pressure over racist shootings

 “VENDETTA”

-Opinion polls say the PD will lose next month’s parliamentary election, with Berlusconi’s centre-right bloc set to win the most seats, lifted in part by rising support for the League though short of an absolute majority.
+Opinion polls say the centre-left will lose next month’s parliamentary election, with Berlusconi’s centre-right bloc set to win the most seats, lifted in part by rising support for the League though short of an absolute majority.

 After taking charge of the League in 2013, Salvini shunted the party to the far right, adopting an uncompromising anti-immigration stance and allying himself with the National Front in France and the anti-Islam Freedom Party in the Netherlands.

-His strategy appears to be paying off - polls suggest the League will win up to 14 percent of the vote against 4.1 percent at the 2013 national election, challenging Berlusconi’s Forza Italia party for supremacy in their centre-right bloc.
+His strategy appears to be paying off - polls suggest the League will win up to 14 percent of the vote against 4.1 percent in 2013, challenging Berlusconi’s Forza Italia party for supremacy in their centre-right bloc.

 Shooting attacks are very rare in Italy and it was not clear if Saturday’s violence would damage Salvini.

-However, pollsters say his calls for mass deportations resonate in a country - with Europe’s fourth largest economy - that has taken in more than 600,000 mainly African migrants over the past four years.
+However, pollsters say his calls for mass deportations of the mainly African migrants now living in the country have resonated in the past.

 The six people injured on Saturday came from Nigeria, Mali, Ghana and Gambia.
 None suffered life-threatening wounds.